DelaCruz-Rashelle/IDAST/docs/api-guide/PANEL_QUESTIONS_ANSWERS.md

 - And other live sensor readings

 **Where it comes from:**
-- The ESP32 reads all its sensors in real-time
+- The ESP32 transmitter reads all its sensors in real-time
-- It packages this information into a JSON format
-- The dashboard asks for this data every 0.35 seconds (very fast!) to show live updates
+- Sends data via ESP-NOW to ESP32 receiver
+- ESP32 receiver publishes to MQTT topic: `solar-tracker/{device_id}/telemetry`
+- Dashboard subscribes to MQTT and receives updates automatically (every ~350ms)
+- **No HTTP polling needed** - data is pushed via MQTT

-**Think of it like:** A live weather report that updates constantly
+**Think of it like:** A live TV broadcast - data is sent continuously, and you receive it automatically

-#### 2. `/api/history` - Historical Data
+#### 2. Historical Data (Backend API)

 **What it contains:**
 - A CSV file (like an Excel spreadsheet) with all past energy data
 - Each row has: timestamp, energy used, battery level, device name, and session time

 **Where it comes from:**
-- Stored in a file called `/history.csv` on the ESP32's internal storage
-- The ESP32 adds new data to this file periodically
+- Backend subscribes to MQTT and stores all telemetry in MySQL database
-- When you ask for `/api/history`, the ESP32 reads this file and sends it to you
+- When you ask for `/api/history.csv`, the backend queries the database
+- Returns CSV file with historical data
+- Dashboard fetches from backend API every 30 seconds

-**Think of it like:** A logbook that records everything that happened
+**Think of it like:** A library database - you ask for records, and it gives you the stored information

-#### 3. `/control` - Send Commands
+#### 3. Control Commands (MQTT - if enabled)

 **What it does:**
-- Lets you send commands to the ESP32
+- Lets you send commands to the ESP32 via MQTT
 - You can change settings like:
   - Switch between auto and manual mode
   - Adjust tilt and pan angles
   - Update the grid price
   - Set device name
-  - Configure WiFi

 **Where it comes from:**
 - You send commands from the dashboard
+- Dashboard publishes to MQTT topic: `solar-tracker/{device_id}/control`
-- The ESP32 receives them and makes the changes
+- ESP32 subscribes and receives commands

-**Think of it like:** A remote control for the ESP32
+**Think of it like:** Sending a text message - you send it, and the ESP32 receives it

-### How the Dashboard Connects
+### How the System Connects

-Sometimes the dashboard can't talk directly to the ESP32 (like when they're far apart).
-So we use "middlemen" called proxies:

-1. **Tunnel Proxy** - Uses Cloudflare tunnel to connect remotely
-2. **Direct Proxy** - Connects through a Next.js server
-3. **Direct Connection** - Connects directly when on the same network
+**MQTT-Based Architecture:**
+1. **ESP32** connects to WiFi and publishes to EMQX Cloud MQTT broker
+2. **Frontend** connects via MQTT WebSocket to EMQX Cloud
+3. **Backend** connects via MQTT client to EMQX Cloud
+4. **No tunneling or direct HTTP access needed** - everything goes through MQTT broker

-**In simple terms:** All the data comes from the ESP32 device.
-The dashboard just asks for it and displays it.
-The ESP32 is like a smart device that can answer questions and follow commands.
+**In simple terms:** All real-time data comes from the ESP32 via MQTT.
+Historical data comes from the backend database.
+The MQTT broker (EMQX Cloud) acts as a central message hub.

 ---